Sydney Clouts

 Sydney Clouts (1926–1982) was a South African poet.
 He was born in Cape Town, South Africa, and emigrated to London in the early 1960s.
 His book One Life gained its own volume in the New Coin Poetry Magazine in 1966.
 This debut poetry collection One Life won him the Ingrid Jonker Prize in 1966, for the best debut of Afrikaans or English poetry.
 It also won him the Olive Schreiner Prize for new and emergent talent of English Literature.

 Biography

 Sydney Clouts was born in Cape Town, South Africa in 1926.
-As a young boy, Sydney wrote short stories about adventures, as well as poems.
+As a young boy, Clouts wrote short stories about adventures, as well as poems.
 He served in the military and World War II.
 After serving, he later worked as an editor and manager for the International Press Agency.
-Sydney attended the University of Cape Town, where he earned a BA in 1950.
+Clouts attended the University of Cape Town, where he earned a BA in 1950.
 He also attended the South African College Schools.
 In the early 1960s, Clouts emigrated to the United Kingdom.
 In August 1982, Sydney Clouts died.